Exclusive Locks on Items (Pessimistic Locking)

 Release Lock with Update Operation

-While updating an item, you can release the lock allowing others to use the cached data.
-In order to successfully release the locked item, you will need to specify the LockHandle initially used to lock the item.
+While updating an item, you can release the lock, allowing others to access the cached data.
+To successfully release the locked item, you must specify the LockHandle that was initially used to lock the item.

-• If releaseLock is set false you still have to pass the correct Lockhandle to update the item.
+If the releaseLock is set to false, you still have to pass the correct LockHandle to update the item.

-• If an item is not locked then Lockhandle and releaseLock are of no use and they are ignored.
+If an item is not locked, then the LockHandle and releaseLock have no effect and are ignored.

-The following example locks an item in the cache and then gets the item using the lockHandle.
-The item is then updated and then reinserted in the cache using the Insert API.
+The following example locks an item in the cache, gets the item using the LockHandle, updates it, and reinserts it into the cache using the Insert API.

 // Specify the key of the item